 Kids & Everything Else

 How you arrange your priorities is key.
 Essentially, it’s a serving list.
 It answers the question, “who does this decision impact?”
 By design it puts your needs at the bottom.
 This doesn’t mean that you never get what you want.
-Taking care of your self should be a high priority but to list it as part of your “if, then” system is sort of difficult.
+Taking care of your self should be a high priority but to list it as part of your “if, then” system is difficult.
 You can’t say, “if I’m feeling lonely then I come before my spouse and need to find immediate attention.”
 At the same time if you don’t take care of yourself you won’t be good to anyone else.

 When it comes to this list, make the list but keep it short.
 For me, it’s really muddy past the first three.
 Putting it down on paper at least once is very useful, as most people rarely think about it let alone write it down.
 Writing it down allows you develop a plan on how to deal with decisions as they come up.
+This is a great exercise for you and your spouse, one that you can review quarterly or yearly.

 What’s your priority list?
 Use the comments to share them.